Skip to main content

 Child-Pugh score (cirrhosis staging system)

 The Child-Pugh score measures liver function, especially in people with cirrhosis.
-Many people with liver cancer also have cirrhosis, and in order to treat the cancer, doctors need to know how well the liver is working.
-This system looks at 5 factors, the first 3 of which are results of blood tests:
+Many people with liver cancer also have cirrhosis, so to treat the cancer, doctors need to know how well the liver is working.
+This system looks at 5 factors.
+The first 3 can be measured on blood tests:

 • Blood levels of bilirubin (the substance that can cause yellowing of the skin and eyes)